Anubhav-021/snake_game/README.md

 1. Run main.py to start the game.

-2. Use the arrow keys to control the snake's movement:
+2. Use the arrow keys to control the snake's movement:<br>
      a.
 Up: Move the snake up.<br>
      b.
 Down: Move the snake down.<br>
      c.
 Left: Move the snake left.<br>
      d.
 Right: Move the snake right.

-Eat the food that randomly appears on the screen to grow the snake and increase your score.
+3. Eat the food that randomly appears on the screen to grow the snake and increase your score.
-Avoid colliding with the walls or the snake's own body, or the game will end.
+4. Avoid colliding with the walls or the snake's own body, or the game will end.

-Dependencies
+## Dependencies

-Python 3.x
+1. Python 3.x
-turtle module (part of the Python standard library) How to Run
+2. turtle module (part of the Python standard library)

+## How to Run

 Simply run the main.py script:

 bash
 Copy code
 python main.py

-Future Improvements
+## Future Improvements

-Adding levels or increasing difficulty as the snake grows.
+1. Adding levels or increasing difficulty as the snake grows.
-Implementing high score tracking.
+2. Implementing high score tracking.
-Adding sound effects for a more engaging experience.
+3. Adding sound effects for a more engaging experience.